What is a single-member LLC in Florida?

 Every Florida LLC is required to appoint a registered agent.
 A registered agent is an individual or business entity who accepts service of process and other official communications on your behalf.

 Florida law requires a registered agent to have a physical address in the state (P.O. boxes don’t count).
 A registered agent also needs to be present at that address during all regular business hours.
-Because of that, it’s a good idea to appoint someone you trust or a registered agent service like ours to fill this role.
+Because of that, it’s a good idea to appoint someone you trust or a registered agent like ours to fill this role.

 Step 3: File your Florida Articles of Organization